Casehero

 There are various problems that have been identified in this Transitions Asia: Managing Across Cultures case study.
 However, these superficial issues can be further condensed into two root causes that Guanghe Manufacturing (GM) is currently facing.
 Table 1.1 below illustrates the root causes of the various identified problems.

-Hei, who is of Chinese descent and Stevens being an American, both have varying approaches in terms of managing and leading a business.
+Hei, who is of Chinese descent, and Stevens, who is an American, both have varying approaches in terms of managing and leading a business.
 This brings forth the issue of cultural differences since different individuals have different beliefs, and therefore, they act differently.
 However, this issue has only emerged due to Stevens’ presence in GM.

-Prior to Stevens’ arrival, GM has also experienced many issues that boil down to the management style and processes present within GM itself.
+Prior to Stevens’ arrival, GM had also experienced many issues that boil down to the management style and processes present within GM itself.

 2.1 Hofstede’s cultural dimensions